YourGuarantor Scheme for International Students

 - You understand that by accepting the Guarantee offered by the university, you are confirming acceptance & understanding of the responsibilities set out in these commitments

 - Where a rental payment is missed the Landlord / managing agent must notify the university with 14 days

-- Brunel Student Centre will contact you to establish the circumstances surrounding the missed payment and offer an appointment with a Student Centre Advisor to advise and assist you
+- Brunel Accommodation Centre will contact you to establish the circumstances surrounding the missed payment and offer an appointment with a Accommodation Centre Advisor to advise and assist you

 - When the payment becomes overdue by 31 days the university will instigate payment to the landlord.
 (Payment can take up to a further 31 days from this point)